storybookjs/frontpage/src/content/recipes/styled-components.md

 export const decorators = [withGlobalStyle, withTheme];
 ```

-Now, components made with styled-components will get the theme through the `theme` prop.
+Now, components made with styled-components will get the theme through the `theme` prop along with the styles inherited from `GlobalStyle`.
 Let's update the example components to use the theme.

 <!-- prettier-ignore-start -->